-Columbia, Mo. -- Flood insurance policyholders whose structures were damaged by the severe storms and flooding may be eligible for up to $30,000 in coverage in addition to their claims for damages.
+TALLAHASSEE, Fla. -- Flood insurance policyholders whose structures were damaged by flooding from the recent storms in northern and eastern Florida may be eligible for up to $30,000 in coverage in addition to their claims for damages.
+The extra money can be used by property owners to make their homes or businesses safer in the event of future floods.

-The benefit is called Increased Cost of Compliance (ICC) coverage because it helps pay for the increased cost of complying with the building code.
-It is a part of most National Flood Insurance Program standard flood insurance policies.
+The benefit is called Increased Cost of Compliance, or ICC coverage, because it helps pay for the increased cost of complying with the local building codes.
+It is a part of most National Flood Insurance Program policies.

 - Covered by a National Flood Insurance Program standard policy;